jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/5_Physical_Collet.typ

 The systematic evaluation of #glspl("lie") revealed varying degrees of certainty in assessment outcomes across different criteria.
 While some characteristics could be definitively evaluated, others demonstrated strong dependence on specific project parameters and implementation details.
 This variance in assessment confidence highlights the context-dependent nature of #gls("lie") selection, suggesting that optimal solutions must be determined within the framework of specific project requirements rather than through universal generalizations.
 The presented evaluation framework, while not exhaustive, establishes a valuable foundation for structured decision-making in #gls("lie") selection.
 This contribution is particularly significant given that load introduction methodology often represents specialized industrial knowledge, typically confined within commercial enterprises and specialized testing facilities.
 The systematic reasoning approach outlined here can be adapted and extended to accommodate project-specific requirements, providing a methodological template for future evaluations.

-Load discretization analysis yields critical methods for finding other key variables that guide the final #gls("lie") selection.
+#gls("ld") analysis yields critical methods for finding other key variables that guide the final #gls("lie") selection.
 These include:

 + Required quantity of #glspl("lie")
 + Dimensional specifications